prof-rice/cse-vm/README.md

 1. In the VirtualBox main window select File -> Export Appliance.
 2. Select the OVF 1.0 format and click Next.
 3. Complete the product information.
-Note that if any license is specified, then the students will be asked to accept that license.
+Do NOT specify a license.
+(Note that if any license is specified, then the students will be asked to accept that license.)
 4. Click Export.
 This may take some time.
 Patience.

 ## Appendix A

-Copy the text below into the student home directory of the virtual machine as file .bash_aliases.
+Copy the ``bash_aliases`` file into the student home directory of the virtual machine as file .bash_aliases.
 This file, along with the configuration documented above, adds the following bash commands to assist the students.

 * **e hello.cpp** – Opens the file(s) in each associated default editor (works with .pdf, .png, .jpg... all associated types!).
 Note that other editors may be invoked manually, e.g.,
     * **vi hello.cpp** – Opens the file(s) in vim light (use ``sudo apt install vim`` for full vim)